-UnitedNetworks currently owns 6,800 distribution switchgear.
-Of these roughly 7% operate at 33kV, 1% at 66kV and the remaining 92% at 11kV.
+UnitedNetworks currently owns approximately 8,800 distribution switchgear.
+Of these roughly 8% operate at 33kV, 1% at 66kV and the remaining 91% at 11kV.
 Roughly 38% are air insulated 11kV air break switches and the remaining are 11kV resin, oil, SF_6 or vacuum insulated switches.

-There have been a number of failures of type SD oil filled ring main switchgear caused by mechanism failures.
+There have been a number of failures of type SD oil filled ring main switchgear units.
 A key finding during investigations has been that the switchgear needs to be kept on a level base during its service life to prevent this problem occurring.
 In addition Magnefix units have suffered badly from humidity, with a tendency for the links to corrode and lock in place, with the result that tracking occurs over the insulating surfaces.

 Replacement decisions include the consideration of switchgear condition, age, function, location, criticality, fault levels, performance and cost history.
+On average the oldest switchgear is located downstream of the Tauranga City, Thames and Moore Street substations.